-1. Does the amount billed by consultant add up correctly?
-2. Has all appropriate documentation to denote hours worked been properly signed?
-3. Have copies of all planning materials and work product (e.g. meeting documents, copies of plans) been included?
-(Note - If a meeting was held by Sub-Recipient or contractor/consultant of Sub-Recipient, an agenda and signup sheet with meeting date must be included).
-4. Has the invoice from consultant/contractor been included?
-(Note - grant agreement must be referenced on the invoice.)
-5. Has proof of payment been included?
-Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 6.
+PLANNING Does the amount billed by consultant add up correctly?
+Has all appropriate documentation to denote hours worked been properly signed?
+Have copies of all planning materials and work product (e.g. meeting documents, copies of plans) been included?
+(Note - If a meeting was held by Sub-Recipient or contractor/consultant of Sub-Recipient, an agenda and signup sheet with meeting date Has the zero dollar invoice and signed from the consultant/contractor been include?
+Has proof of payment been included?
+Canceled check, bank statement or transaction history (Showing the transaction was processed by the bank) Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 6.
 Has Attachment G (found within Agreement with FDEM) been completed for this contractor/consultant and included in the reimbursement package?
-Consultan Has proof of purchase methodology been included?
+7. Has proof of purchase methodology been included?
 Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) ontractors (Note: this applies to contractors also billed under Organization) TRAINING 1.
+Sole Source State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) Consultants/Contractors (Note: this applies to contractors also billed under Organization) TRAINING 1.
 Is the course DHS approved?
-2. Is there a course or catalog number?
-3. If not, has FDEM approved the non-DHS training?
-4. Have Sign-In Sheets, Rosters and Agenda been provided?
-5. If billing for overtime and/or backfill, has documentation been provided that lists attendee names, department, # of hours spent at training, hourly rate and total amount paid to each attendee?
+Is there a course or catalog number?
+If not, has FDEM approved the non-DHS training?
+Have Sign-In Sheets, Rosters and Agenda been provided?
+4. 5.
+If billing for overtime and/or backfill, has documentation been provided that lists attendee names, department, # of hours spent at training, hourly rate and total amount paid to each attendee?
 Have documentation from entity's financial system been provided as proof attendees were paid?
+For backfill, has a clear delineation/cross reference been provided showing who was backfilling who?
+Have the names on the sign-in sheets been cross-referenced with the names of the individuals for whom training reimbursement costs are being sought?
+7. Have any expenditures occurred in support of the training such as printing costs, costs related to administering the training, planning, scheduling, facilities, materials and supplies, reproduction of materials, and equipment?
+If so, receipts and proof of payment shall be submitted.
+Canceled check, bank statement or transaction history (Showing the transaction was processed by the bank)